data-preservation-programs/singularity/docs/en/cli-reference/README.md

      dataset     Dataset management
      datasource  Data source management
      wallet      Wallet management
+   Tooling:
+     tool  Tools used for development and debugging
    Utility:
      download  Download a CAR file from the metadata API